jaimegildesagredo/doublex-expects/README.rst

 have_been_called
 ----------------

 Assert that a spy has been called.
-Negation passes through.

 .. code-block:: python